 Diet and teeth: myths, facts and stats

 The ultra-low-carb keto diet was Australia’s most popular diet of 2020, with intermittent fasting not far behind.
 But beyond weight loss, how do these and other diets influence our dental health?
-Research platform DentaVox recently quizzed 1715 people on the most common myths and facts about dietary habits and teeth, to find out if they agreed with the experts.
+Research platform DentaVox recently quizzed 1715 people on the most common myths and facts about diet and teeth, to find out if they agreed with the experts.
 See how your toothy wisdom stacks up to theirs.

 Intermittent fasting may reduce the risk of cavities: FACT